pilot-explains-takeoff-procedure

 Traffic and Clearance

 The closer to the airport the plane gets, the more congested the airspace becomes.
-Flight crews maintain extra vigilance near the airport, which involves watching for potential traffic conflicts and visually locating planes they're to follow to the runway (sequence behind).
-During this phase, you've probably heard your pilots advise flight attendants prepare for landing over the cabin speakers.
+Flight crews maintain extra vigilance near the airport, which involves watching for potential traffic conflicts and visually locating planes they're to follow to the runway (sequence behind).
+During this phase, you've probably heard your pilots advise flight attendants prepare for landing over the cabin speakers.
 An important final step is to receive clearance to land.
 While this might seem obvious, it can be easy to overlook amid the activities in the cockpit and the traffic out the window.
 Each aircraft must receive a landing clearance for the appropriate runway before touching down.
 Failure to receive clearance can potentially compromise safety.
-For ALL tasks required during descent, crewmembers refer to the appropriate checklists and company procedures.
+For ALL tasks required during descent, crew members refer to the appropriate checklists and company procedures.
 In the future, we'll cover some of the specifics for configuring the plane for landing.
 Until then, please fasten your seatbelts and stow your tray tables.

 APPROACH AND LANDING